 Broadly there’s good reason for optimism about almost every area of nature’s self-regeneration.
 But there are still deep worries about the damaging industrial methods we use to fish the deep oceans.
 It sounds to me like the deep ocean, especially in the global south, desperately need a global ten-year moratorium on all fishing vessels that trawl the deeps using industrial-scale methods.
 Along with good protections against the boats simply shifting their activities to shallow coastal areas instead.

-Since most of the microplastic in the oceans is from trawler nets and bouys, according to Ausubel’s observations, 1 such a ten-year moratorium might also help reduce the plastic pollution of the oceans.
+Since most of the microplastic in the oceans seems to be from trawler nets and bouys, according to Ausubel’s observations, 1 such a ten-year moratorium might also help reduce the plastic pollution of the oceans.

 Ausubel’s research also shows the decoupling of acreage and agricultural yields…

 1. Although I should note that others also blame 88 to 95% of ocean-borne plastic pollution on 10 big heavily-polluted rivers in India, China and Nigeria.
 So there may be more work do be done on the precise origins of the bulk of microplastics in the open oceans.